Peter Lynch is one of the greatest fund managers ever. Though, it’s been over two decades since he managed money, the lessons he learned are timeless.

 5. The best stock to buy is the one you already own.

 Buffett has a similar saying along the lines of why invest in your fourth or fifth best idea when your first or second is so much better.

 You bought the stocks you own for a reason.
 You’ve already done the research.
-If the story hasn’t changed, the stock should still be a good investment.
+You know the company well.
+If the story hasn’t changed, and the price is attractive, the stock should still be a good investment.
 You shouldn’t own it otherwise.

 4. Know what you own.

 Lynch’s philosophy is invest in what you know.
 That’s oversimplified to the point that some investors take it literally.
 They buy a stock because they shop at a certain store or buy a product, without doing more research.
 They don’t know what’s going on inside the company.

 Never invest in any idea you can’t illustrate with a crayon.